Mediterranean Vegetarian Diet – First Step For A Healthy Lifestyle!

 Directions:

-• Boil a big pot of water.
-Cook the pasta according to the package instructions.
-Save 1/4 cup of water from the cooking process, drain the pasta, and keep it warm.
+• Boil a large quantity of water.
+Boil the pasta according to the package directions.
+Set aside 1/4 cup of the pasta cooking water after the pasta is cooked, then drain it, keeping it warm.

-• Add tomatoes, squash, and salt.
-Cook until the squash is smooth and the tomatoes burst about 4 to 5 minutes.
-Gently crush the garlic with a spoon.
-Take off the heat.
+• Next, add tomatoes, squash, and salt.
+Sauté for 4 to 5 minutes, until the squash melts and the tomatoes break.
+Crush the garlic lightly with the back of a spoon, then switch off the flame.

 Cherry Tomato & Garlic Pasta